 Book clubs can be deadly serious.

-The Cypress Book Lover’s Association is the town’s oldest and most respected book club.
-It’s also one of the hardest to get into.
-When Trudell Beckett, the town’s spunky assistant librarian, is invited to speak about the library, its modernization, and her secret bookroom at one of the book club meetings, Trudell’s friend Flossie invites herself along.
+The Cypress Arete Society is the town’s oldest and most respected book club.
+It’s also the most exclusive.
+When Trudell Beckett, the town’s spunky assistant librarian, is invited to speak to the club about the library, its modernization, and her efforts to bring printed books to the reading public at one of the book club meetings, Trudell’s friend Flossie invites herself along.
 Flossie has been on the waiting list for five years and she’s determined to find out why she's never received an invitation to join.
-The meeting is held at the home of Sassy White, a star of the local theater.
-Trudell and Flossie arrive early to find the door to the lakeside home open and Sassy’s face planted in a bowl of peanuts.
-She’s dead.
-Stabbed in the back.
+The leader of the club is Rebecca White, a star of the local theater.
+Trudell and Flossie arrive early to the meeting to find Rebecca lying on the floor dead.

-The main suspect for the murder is Detective Jace Bailey’s mother, Annabelle.
-The murder weapon is from the knife set Annabelle received as a wedding present forty years earlier.
+The main suspect for the murder is Detective Jace Bailey’s mother, Hazel, the host for the meeting.
+The murder weapon is a gift Hazel received as a wedding present forty years earlier.
 Jace, removed from the case due to an obvious conflict of interest, convinces Trudell to help him investigate and prove his mother’s innocence.